jrolfe777/personal-finance-starter/docs/workshop.md

    cd personal-finance-starter
    ```

-2. **Open the project** in Cursor by either:
+2. **Open the project**
-   - Opening Cursor and using File → Open Folder to select the cloned directory
+   - Open Cursor and use File → Open Folder to select the cloned directory

 3. **Install dependencies** by opening a terminal in Cursor and running:
    ```bash